IsaacHair/Corth/readme.txt

 any numbers longer than two bytes are chopped off and only the last two bytes are used.

+For insertion and expression evaluation:
+ General outline:
+    - insertevaluate() buffers one line at a time (with malloc) and sends them to useline(char* buff) to actually process the line.
+After buffering the line, the cursor is left directly after the END token.

+    In useline(char* buff):
+    - The line type is determined.
+    - A function is called to evaluate the line.
+    - If the line is a for loop, then it is sent to forinit(char* buff), then sent to foruse(char* buff, FILE* sfd, FILE* tfd) until a value of 0 is returned to indicate that the copying procedure is done.
+Note that foruse() will fseek() back to the s t a r t of the line it was fed once done evaluating the for loop.
+If the condition is false, it will move the cursor directly a f t e r the } token marking the end of t h i s for loop, then return 0.
+In the foruse() function, it will again buffer each line and process it using useline().
+Note that the foruse() function creates buffb for each line it reads, preserving the buff that it was passed as an argument.
+In forinit() and foruse(), expressions are identified and passed to evalexpr(char* buffc); again, the original buff that was passed and buffb are preserved.
+    - If the line is a macro call, the macro is simply transferred from ram to buffd using malloc() as usual, and each line is fed to useline() until the macro is done.
+The index of the macro in the macro[i] struct is passed to macrouse(unsigned long int macro).
+    - If the line is neither a macro call or a for loop header, then the line is passed to writeline(char* buff, FILE* tfd).
+    - In writeline(), the line is copied character by character.
+If a NAME or NUM string is written, the function grabs whatever expression is there and passes it to evalexpr() w i t h o u t writing the line in the target file.
+    Instead, it writes the return value of evalexpr() if the expression is within a statement containing a token that actually compiles to machine code, eg "if" or "adr", and not just a pre-processor thing.
+If the line will end up being blank, nothing is written to the target file (eg the line was just to re-assign a new value to a pre-processor variable).
+    - In evalexpr(), the expression is evaluated.
+First, the function scans for any assignment or comparison operators, then places parenthesis around the expressions on each side.
+Parenthesis are also placed around comparison operators around assignment Then, the deepest parenthesis level is identified, and expressions at this level are buffered using malloc one by one, then passed to microexpr(char* buffe) to be evaluated from left to right.
+This function returns the value of the expression, and then evalexpr() inserts this in place of the expression in parenthesis.
+Once the only operators left are assignment operators, the evalexpr() function will evaluate these from right to left and set the variables to what they should be.
+    Regardless of how many assignments took place (zero to infinity), the expression on the rightmost side of all assignment operators is the return value of evalexpr().
+If the expression had no assignments, this would simply be the value of the expression.
+    - microexpr() simply evaluates from left to right.
+The value of comparison operators is either zero or one.
+The rest of the operators simply do what their names suggest; ADD would just add two numbers.

+    - For all of the functions which grab a line and then set the cursor at the start of the next line, grabline(FILE* sfd) is used.

 NOTE: THE CODE FOR UPLOADING AND COMPILING VSP ASSEMBLY NEEDS TO BE CHANGED TO USE BINARY FILES INSTEAD OF TEXT FOR RELIABILITY.